Analysing Our Electrical Energy Options

 MODEL OUTPUT FORM

-The energy model has a very large range of data outputs however the following image shows a summary of the most critical vales.
+The energy model has a very large range of data outputs however the following image shows a summary of the most critical values.
 In addition to this print output there is a range of graphical outputs.
 Examples of these appear on the following pages.